steffensmartinsen/dashboard/README.md

 **METHOD:** `GET`

 A `GET` request is sent to the endpoint containing the username of the user requesting the cookie.
 The API retrieves the cookie value from server memory and returns the generated token in the response body.
-If the user does not have a cookie set, the API returns a `400 Bad Request` status code suggesting the fault lies with the client.
-Successful logins and registrations should have a cookie set.
+If the user does not have a cookie set, the API returns a `404 Not Found` status code.
 Successful retrieval of the cookie returns a `200 OK` status code.

 ## delete-cookie